CodingOwl0/CMD-Cleaner/README.md

 1: How to activate:
 To activate CM-Cleaner, please type in the following command: cm activate Then you will be asked, to enter a license.
 Please copy this license-key: h5Xc-77nQ-eE3n and paste it inside the window.
-Press enter, and the Software is activated!
+Press enter, and the Software is activated.

 2: How to run:
 Download cmdc.bat from GitHub